 RPV’s ordinance wisely requires applicants submit a master plan including all proposed sites for the next two years.
 Buried within the documentation was a table that surprisingly also included 16 new cell towers for Verizon.
 As far as we know, these have never been publicly announced.
 It would appear the city has not been formally notified of these as they are not shown on RPV’s extremely comprehensive cell tower webpage.

 In typical Crown Castle fashion, the list didn’t include addresses but only GPS coordinates.
-We’ve gotten wise to their tricks and know when they obfuscate like this it’s probably not by accident.
+We’ve gotten wise and know when things are muddled like this it is usually worth digging into.
 It was simple to plug the coordinates into Google maps and figure out what they are up to.
 Yet again, Crown Castle didn’t fail to disappoint.
 Here’s the result.
 (Crown Castle’s full list of proposed sites can be found here)

 Crown Castle’s proposed Verizon cell towers plotted out.
 Despite the site labels, all sites are in Rancho Palos Verdes.
 Note that six sites (PV01, PV02, PV04, PV05, PV06, PV07) are missing from the sequential list.
 These are likely in Palos Verdes Estates or Rolling Hills Estates and were omitted from this list submitted to Rancho Palos Verdes.